Aids and adaptions policy

 - Provide an annual budget for minor aids and adaptations.

-- Install minor aids and adaptations within set timescales, ensuring works are carried out as quickly as possible
+- Install minor aids and adaptations within 28 days.

 Referral to an Occupational Therapist (OT)

-Before any aids and adaptations are installed we will ask you to contact your Local Authority to discuss your needs with the OT team so that an assessment can be carried out as appropriate.
+Before any major aids and adaptations are planned, we will ask you to contact your local authority to discuss your needs with the OT team so that an assessment can be carried out.
+You can do this before speaking to us if you want and send us the report at the same time of the request.

-Following an assessment or review the OT will determine whether any aids and adaptations are recommended, either through the DFG or our own minor aids and adaptations service.
+Following an assessment or review the OT will determine which (if any) aids and adaptations are recommended, either through the DFG or through the CKH minor aids and adaptations service.

-As part of an assessment process the OT will discuss a range of options with you, including registering for a move to more appropriate accommodation.
+As part of an assessment process the OT will discuss a range of options with you which may include registering for a move to more appropriate accommodation.

-If the OT assesses that a DFG is appropriate, they will complete the forms or make a referral to us for minor aids and adaptations.
+If the OT assesses that a DFG is appropriate, they will complete the forms or make a referral to us.

 Planned improvement works

-Before any planned works take place our contractor will carry out a pre-works survey and as part of this process will identify whether anyone in the household has a disability, permanent mobility problem or is waiting for an OT assessment.
+If your home is due any planned works for example a new kitchen, bathroom or heating we will discuss this with you.
+Before the work takes place our contractor will carry out a pre-works survey and as part of this process, we will identify whether anyone in the household has a disability, permanent mobility problem or is waiting for an Occupational Therapist (OT) assessment.
 If any adaptations are requested which may impact on the work being carried out (for example bathroom being refurbished and you cannot manage to use the bath), the contractor will notify us.
-We will review the requirements for the adaptation against the needs of the household in line with our Better Stock Management Policy and Procedure and in discussion with our Neighbourhood Management team.
+We will review the requirements for the adaptation against the needs of the household in line with our Lettings Policy and Procedure and in discussion with our Neighbourhood Management team.

-If the need for adaptations is agreed as appropriate, we will arrange an OT assessment.
-We will consider amending the specification of works according to the recommendations of the OY assessment.
+If the need for adaptations is agreed, we will arrange an OT assessment.
+We will consider amending the specification of works according to the recommendations of the OT assessment.
 We will keep you informed throughout this process.

 When homes with adaptations become vacant

 We will ensure local authorities are aware of any aids and adaptations fitted to a home when they advertise it for let.
-Housing Needs/Allocations (advertising) will ensure that information about any aids and adaptations in the property is included within the advert/considered in the allocations process.
-We will work with local authorities to try to find tenants who would benefit from existing aids and adaptions.
+The local authority will ensure this information is included in the advert and considered during the allocation process.
+We will work with local authorities to try to find residents who would benefit from existing aids and adaptions.
 Their need will be based on an OT assessment.

-Housing Needs/Allocations (medical assessment team) will ensure shortlisted tenants are made aware of the ability for an OT to attend the property viewing with them to ensure the property is suitable for their needs/can be adapted to meet their needs.
-The client should be advised that they will need to arrange for an OT to attend the viewing with them and that this cannot delay the viewings/lettings process.
+The local authority will ensure shortlisted residents are made aware of the ability for an OT to attend the property viewing with them to ensure the property is suitable for their needs/can be adapted to meet their needs.
+This cannot delay the viewing or the lettings process.
+If you want this, you will need to arrange for the OT to attend the viewing.

 Defects, maintenance, servicing and future use

 We will provide a service contract for servicing stair-lifts and through-floor lifts at least annually and maintain them where the guarantee has expired or until they have become beyond economic repair.
-We will replace stair-lifts over 12 years of age, or earlier if beyond economic repair, through a planned maintenance programme.
-Before a stair-lift is replaced OT services will re-visit the client to check that the stair-lift is still required and appropriate for their needs.
+Before a stair-lift is replaced OT services will re-visit you to check that the stair-lift is still required and appropriate for your needs.

 All other repairs and maintenance will be carried out by our responsive repairs service.

-Any aids and adaptations funded by a DFG will generally remain in the property should the tenant move out.
-Where possible the vacant home will be allocated to a tenant who can benefit from the adaptation.
+Any aids and adaptations funded by a DFG will generally remain in the property should the resident move out.
+Where possible the vacant home will be allocated to someone who can benefit from the adaptation.
 Level access showers will not be removed where installed in family-size accommodation.

 Further information: